Nevenall/blades-in-the-dark/src/05-downtime.md

 Once you’ve invented a formula or design, you can **craft** it by using a downtime activity (see **Crafting**, below).
 No one else can craft this invention unless they learn your design as a long-term project.
 If you acquire a formula or design invented by another tinkerer, you may learn to craft it by completing a long-term project.

-Common alchemicals (see **Sample Creations** on page 226) and ordinary items don’t require special formulas or designs to learn.
+Common alchemicals and ordinary items don’t require special formulas or designs to learn.
 Anyone may attempt to craft them by using commonly available instructions.

 ### Crafting